TREATMENTS AND SURGERIES

 If a man wishes to have children with his partner following a vasectomy, he has two options:

-• A vasovasostomy (vasectomy reversal)
+• vasovasostomy (vasectomy reversal)

 • Testicular sperm extraction in conjunction with intracytoplasmic sperm injection